stuycs-softdev/proj2-pd6-04-dangerzone/README.md

 proj2-pd6-04-dangerzone
 =======================

-Project: BUILD WEBSITE COMBINING IDEAS ON TOPIC SELECTED.
+*Project:* BUILD WEBSITE COMBINING IDEAS ON TOPIC SELECTED.

-OmniThinker:
+*OmniThinker:*

-Our project features an interactive writing tool that allows users to insert a genre and then start typing.
+Our project features an interactive but clean writing and brainstorming tool that allows users to insert a genre and then start typing.
 As the user starts typing, suggestions pop up on a right hand toolbar of the window.
 The genre chosen will have various points relating to it pop up on the toolbar, which the user can click on to expand or contract (+ and -).

-On expanding, the user decides whether the information is relevant or irrelevant to the topic at hand.
+On expanding, the user decides whether the information is relevant to the topic at hand.
 As the user writes and uses the suggestions from the toolbar, more options pop up on the toolbar, offering more advice and possible points to hit on in the course of writing.